Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 - `DXR` interactions rely on the documented `/api/vbeta/classifications` and `/api/vbeta/files` endpoints.
 - Metadata is written to Atlan via `pyatlan`'s synchronous client (`AtlanClient.asset.save`).
+- Each DXR file becomes a dedicated `File` asset under the configured connection with the same DXR labels applied as Atlan tags to make them discoverable alongside the tables.
+- DXR labels are mapped to Atlan tags on both the per-label tables and the individual object assets so downstream consumers can filter by familiar DXR classifications.
 - The module is idempotent: rerunning the service overwrites tables with the same qualified name.
 - On startup the uploader verifies the referenced connection, database, and schema and